TangereJs/at-elements/README.md

 To setup your own development tree start with cloning the https://github.com/TangereJs/designer repo.

-The run
+Then run

 **pull-all.sh** *user* *pass*

 where *user* is your github user name and *pass* is your password.

-This will first save any components/at- directories (which fails the first time, but this can savely be ignored), the use bower to get all dependencies, restore the saved components/at- and then uses git to check out the full components/at- repos.
+This will first save any components/at- directories (which fails the first time, but this can savely be ignored), then uses bower to get all dependencies, restores the saved components/at- and then uses git to check out the full components/at- repos.

 After the script is finished all at- components contain complete the git repos.
 So the files can be changed and then directly pushed to git.